Happy Valentine’s Day: Exploring the History of the Tradition!

 Many believe that as Rome became increasingly Christian towards the end of the 5th century, venturing further and further away from Pagan Gods, Pope Gelasius I announced that the festival would become a celebration of St. Valentine.

 However, there are many other accounts of the origin of the Valentine tradition and wishing Happy Valentine’s Day.
-Most of these take place within the Roman Empire during the rise of Christianity.
+Most of these took place within the Roman Empire during the rise of Christianity.

 As Christianity acknowledges multiple saints by the name ‘Valentine’, there are a few different stories and it’s rather unclear which is the true origin of the day.
 It’s possible that all of them played a role.